assafzimand/Stock_Tracker/README.md

 The README includes full setup instructions, API usage examples, expected responses, troubleshooting tips, and even visual examples of detected patterns.

 For any questions, issues, or feedback, please contact Assaf Zimand via GitHub or email - assafzimand@gmail.com

-## Setup

-Instructions on setting up the project will be added here.

-# 🚀 Stock Pattern Detection POC

 ## 🧰 Setup Instructions